Neutrino quantum kinetics in two spatial dimensions: Discussion and outlook

 In summary, this work highlights the non-trivial interplay among neutrino flavor conversion, collisions, and advection in multi-dimensions, showing that flavor conversion can spread across neighbor regions of the simulation shell through neutrino advection.
 Our findings suggest that it is important to assess how the quasi-steady state flavor configuration changes when relaxing symmetry assumptions in the solution of the QKEs in order to work out robust criteria to forecast the flavor configuration resulting from flavor conversion, and its consequent impact on the physics of compact astrophysical sources and related multi-messenger observables.

-\acknowledgments We acknowledge useful discussions with Manuel Goimil Garc\'ia.
+\acknowledgments We thank Damiano Fiorillo, Manuel Goimil Garc\'ia, Georg Raffelt, G\"unter Sigl, Meng-Ru Wu, and Zewei Xiong for their comments on the manuscript.
 This project has received support from the Villum Foundation (Project No.~13164), the Danmarks Frie Forskningsfond (Project No.~8049-00038B), the European Union (ERC, ANET, Project No.~101087058), and the Deutsche Forschungsgemeinschaft through Sonderforschungbereich SFB 1258 ``Neutrinos and Dark Matter in Astro- and Particle Physics'' (NDM).
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
+The Tycho supercomputer hosted at the SCIENCE HPC Center at the University of Copenhagen was used for supporting the numerical simulations presented in this work.